Find results with:

 Please call us to schedule a program today at 517.272.1359.
 All programs are $5.00 per student.
 One teacher and five adults are free, all additional adults pay $4.00 admission. $50 minimum per program.
 30 students maximum per program.
 A minimum three weeks notice is required to book any program.

 Work with a museum docent to create a tour that fits your curriculum plan.
 Possibilities include themes as well as time periods ranging from prehistoric Michigan to 1975.
 Program length of 1.5 to 2 hours.

-These GLCEs aligned thematic tours explore specific eras of Michigan history with groups of 30 students and run between 1.5 to 2 hours in length.
+These GLCE aligned thematic programs explore specific eras of Michigan history with groups of 30 students and are 90 minutes.

 Settlement and Statehood

 Explore the challenges of settlement and statehood with the Archives of Michigan staff.
 Through role-playing, interactive activities and primary source documents, students will play the role of surveyor, settler and citizen of Michigan territory to statehood.

 Discover the process and products of Michigan’s early logging industry.
 Students examine each step, from land looker to sawmill, and determine how different tools were used for different jobs in one of Michigan’s largest and most profitable industries.